A series of camel stories from different regions of the world

 Uzbekistan Central Asia

 The milk story is derived from a case study of a camel farm in Fergana.
 Asrorzhon Khikmatov, a camel herder, has been engaged in herding camels for several years in the steppes of central Fergana in the Rishtan district of the Fergana region.

 “I fell in love with camels because my father recovered from their milk”Hikmatov

 “Several years ago, my father fell ill, he was bedridden for a long time.
 On the advice of people, I started giving him camel milk and he recovered.
 Then I fell in love with camels.
 The father still drinks this milk.
 Abu Ali ibn Sina in his book “The Canons of Medicine” dwelled on the healing properties of camel milk, which contains three times more vitamins than cow’s milk.
 Avicenna’s words turned out to be true.
 I was convinced that camel’s milk cured many diseases by the example of my father, ”explains Asrorjon Hikmatov, president of the Roshidon nasldor tuyalari farm.

-Camel Milk is Considered as Natural Pharmacy
+Camel Milk is Considered a Natural Pharmacy

 “People come to us for healing milk from the regions, from Kyrgyzstan, Tajikistan, sometimes from Russia.
 They bring in patients with diabetes mellitus and liver disease.
 Basically, camel milk cleanses the blood.
 We plan to conclude an agreement with Turkmenistan and increase the number of camels to 100 in the future.
-A liter of camel milk now costs 35,000 soums.
+A liter of camel milk now costs 35,000 Soums.
 Basically, it is bought for medicinal purposes.
 We give free milk to seriously ill patients in need, ”explains the president of the farm.